Harmonisation between Architecture and Nature

 Many of the changes are motivated by a drive towards eco-architecture, trying to harmonise architectural products with nature.
 Another important issue is the adaptation of the architectural design to the natural environment, learning from nature and traditional construction techniques.

 Never before in history have architects and engineers had such a range of new processes and products open to them.
 In spite of that, the construction industry lags behind all others in taking advantage of a wide variety of new technologies.
 This is understandable, due to the inherent complexity and uniqueness of each architectural project.
-Advances in computer and information systems, including robotics, offers the possibility of developing new architectural forms, construction products and building technologies which are just now starting to emerge.
+Advances in computer and information systems, including robotics, offers the possibility of developing new architectural forms, construction products and building technologies, which are just now starting to emerge.

-Changes have also taken place in the way modern society works and lives, due to the impact of modern technologies.
+Changes have also taken place in the way in which modern society works and lives, due to the impact of modern technologies.
 Patterns of work have been disrupted and changed, affecting transportation and the home environment.
 The demand is for a new type of habitat that can respond to the changes and the consequent requirements in terms of urban environment.

 The papers contained in this book deal with topics such as building technologies, design by passive systems, design with nature, cultural sensitivity, life cycle assessment, resources and rehabilitation and many others including case studies from many different places around the world.
 They will be of interest to architects, engineers, planners, physical scientists, sociologists and economists.